 When you make one aspect harder, make the other one easier.
 You might use a long line for safety or as a gentle reminder of your existence, but don't use it to tug your dog to you.
 If you need the line very often, you are pushing her too fast.
 Set your dog up for success.

-No guarantee is stated or implied in this article and if you follow any of the advice in it, you do so at your own risk.
+No guarantee is stated or implied in this article and (while it should be safe, done correctly) if you follow any of the advice in it without supervision, you do so at your own risk.
 If you ever feel that you, your dog, or others are at risk because of your dog, please seek the services of a professional dog trainer.